Keeping an Eye on Success in the Load Zone

 Bulk material handling involves transferring massive weights and amounts of a product.
-As tons of bulk material drop with a powerful force from receiving chutes onto a receiving conveyor belt, this impact zone can become highly susceptible to the significant belt and frame damage and excessive material spillage.
+As tons of bulk material drop with a powerful force from receiving chutes onto a receiving conveyor belt, this impact zone can become highly susceptible to significant belt and frame damage and excessive material spillage.
 This creates more concerns, such as housekeeping and fugitive dust.

 Heavy, bulky material can make rollers in the load zone much less effective.
 If large lumps land between the rollers, the belt must stretch to absorb their impact.
 This causes great stress and, over time, can disfigure the belt.